๐Ÿฒ Cookware

 Cast iron pans last a lifetime if treated correctly.
 This complete guide covers choosing, seasoning, cooking with, and caring for cast iron โ€” everything a beginner needs.

 A well-seasoned cast iron pan is one of the most versatile and durable cooking tools you can own.
 It sears meat better than almost any other pan, goes from stovetop to oven seamlessly, and with proper care will last generations.
-Here's everything you need to know.
+For comparison with non-stick options, see our best non-stick pans guide.

 Why Cast Iron?